malcprentice/malcprentice.github.io/0-source/Invention - use APA title case and italics.md

-This all applies to the REFERENCE list
+# Italics = the thing you hold
-In the text, follow the title case rules but do use italics for your title citations
+In the text, italics means you emphasize mean something.
+Don't use it for references.
 * Good: ("Title of an article," n.d.)
 * Bad: ("<em>Title of an article,</em>" n.d.)

-# Italics = the thing you hold
+In the references section, italics means "this is the thing you look for in the library"

 |What do you hold?							   |What do you NOT hold?
 |--------------------------------------------|------------------------------
 |The book title 							 |not the chapter title - you don't rip it out
 |The magazine/journal						|not the article title - you don't rip it out
 |The newspaper								|not the article title - you don't rip it out
 | 											|not software.
 CDs are not software
 |The volume number of a journal 				|4-6 issues are bound together by the library ///you don't rip the issue out again

 # Title Case = a collection of similar work by different people
+Note - this has changed from previous rules.
+Some of the essay examples might be wrong.

+1) Title Case for Journal Names
+*The International Journal of Stuff
+*Applied Penguin Quarterly
-Things that CONTAIN similar texts written by many people get Title Case:
+2) No title case for books, chapters, articles, reports, webpages: However, first letter after colon still gets capital Things that CONTAIN similar texts written by many people get Title Case:

 |Type			|Collection Title - Title Case 					|Item Title - No title case